-PDO status comes from the European Union (EU), which has a scheme in place to protect precious foods that can be easily copied or are in danger of being lost.
-The EU Protected Food Name identifies these foods and where their authenticity and origin can be guaranteed, and grants them protection against imitation.
-The application process is lengthy and complicated but the protected status reaps rewards for the producers.
+PGI status comes from the European Union (EU), which has a process in place to protect precious foods that can be easily copied or are in danger of being lost.
+The EU Protected Food Name identifies these foods and where their authenticity and origin can be guaranteed and grants them protection against imitation.